Unparalleled legal guidance From A Compassionate, Dedicated Attorney Who Truly Cares About The Well-being Of Her Clients

 At the Law Office of Barbara J. Gislason, clients are guided through every step of the divorce process by a highly experienced lawyer.
 Barbara is dedicated to providing honest advice aimed at a fair resolution.
 She has assisted thousands of people in Minnesota with the various aspects of divorce, including establishing or opposing an award of spousal maintenance.

-How is Spousal Maintenance Determined?
+How Is Spousal Maintenance Determined?

-It is important to note that marital misconduct generally plays no role in spousal maintenance decisions in Minnesota as it is known as a no-fault state.
+It is important to note that marital misconduct generally plays no role in spousal maintenance decisions in Minnesota, as it is known as a no-fault state.
 Some of the factors that will be taken into consideration when establishing the spousal maintenance amount include:

-• The lower earner’s need for support
+• The lower earning spouse’s need for support

-• The higher earner’s ability to pay
+• The higher earning spouse’s ability to pay

 • The disparity of incomes